 Remember, the timber frame package, which includes the exterior shell of the home (timber frame, Structural Insulated Panels, windows, doors, siding, roofing, and trim) is only one part of the house.
-As soon as your plans start to formulate, consider these things.
+As soon as your plans formulate, consider these things.

 - What kind of heating system do I want?

 - What kind of siding will we have?